iamgame3/inventory-app/README.md

 # Inventory App (WIP)
-This app is meant to test me on my ability to create a basic Express app with CRUD properties.
+This app is meant to test me on my ability to create a basic Express app with CRUD and MVC properties.

 To run this app, go here: (link to be added).